Teri Silver is not only a journalist, she is a longtime lover of the circus. Teri now lives this dream through words and her circus friends.

 - Carnival Story (1954) starring Ann Baxter and Steve Cochran.
 Willie is a local girl who picks the pocket of Joe, a traveling carnival worker.
 She is discovered but offered a job and the two become romantically involved.
 Willie becomes part of a high-diving act and is courted by the troupe leader, Frank, who proposes marriage.
 When Willie tells Joe about Frank’s proposal, he urges her to accept, knowing that Frank is a wealthy man.
 Drama unfolds when someone gets a little too greedy.
 (Distributed by RKO Pictures).

 - The Greatest Show on Earth (1952) starring Charlton Heston, James Stewart, Cornel Wilde and Betty Hutton.
 Directed by Cecil B. DeMille and produced while Ringling Bros. and Barnum & Bailey’s circus was still under the Big Top, this film features the stories of two aerialists vying for the center ring, a clown with a dark secret, an elephant trainer’s passion for his assistant and the Boss-Man who has sawdust in his veins.
 The film was produced as a sort of documentary with fictional drama.
 Although the actors learned and then performed their own circus acts, the production included real circus performers, hundreds of workers and a behind-the-scenes look at day-to-day events.
 Hundreds of animals, tons of equipment and around 1400 people helped to bring the lavish production to life under the circus tent.
-Also featuring Dorothy Lamour and Gloria Grahame.
+Also features Dorothy Lamour and Gloria Grahame.
 (Distributed by Paramount Pictures).

 - Ring of Fear (1954) starring Clyde Beatty and Mickey Spillane.
 A homicidal worker is behind acts of sabotage at the Clyde Beatty circus.
 The boss brings in crime-author Mickey Spillane to solve the mystery.
 (Wayne-Fellows Productions).